JetBrains/Qodana/topics/docker-images.md

 [//]: # (title: Qodana Docker images)

+<link-summary>Basically, names of Docker images are similar to the names of linters. </link-summary>

 Basically, names of Docker images are similar to the names of linters.
 The following Docker images are provided for [Qodana linters](linters.md):